shunf4/xposed-boox-tweaks-and-fixes/README.md

 ### Usage

 0. Backup all data on your device
-1. Disable App List mode in EdXposed Manager
+1. Disable App List mode in EdXposed Manager (Maybe it's optional?)
 2. Install this module
-3. Go to EdXposed Manager - Modules and press "refresh" button (Since BOOX OS does not allow EdXposed Manager to automatically take action after an app is installed/upgraded)
+3. Go to EdXposed Manager - Modules and press "refresh" button (since BOOX OS does not allow EdXposed Manager to automatically take action after an app is installed/upgraded; you can enable "EdXposed Manager" module to make this mechanism work again)
-4. Tick this module in EdXposed Manager
+4. Enable this module in EdXposed Manager
 5. Create files in `/data/local` with root permission if you want to switch on/off some tweaks;
     See below
 6. Reboot